HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 #### Abstracts

+_Streaming Nested Data Parallelism (Frederik Meisner Madsen)_

+A clever compiler relieves the programmer from many technical details, facilitating rapid development, code re-use and hopefully high performance.
+If the compiler obeys a simple optimistic time-space cost model, the hope becomes a guarantee.
+This talk aims to identify two key challenges related to functional data-parallel language design and
+costing: Nested data-parallelism and excessive space usage when too few processors are available.
+To solve these challenges, a language based on first-class sequences and dataflow execution is presented.
+The language supports nested data parallelism, obeys a time-space cost model and can run on many different architectures including single-core machines and GPGPUs.
+Experiments show promising results compared to similar languages, and the ideas are currently being implemented in the next release of Accelerate, a Haskell library for data-parallel execution on GPGPUs.

 _Household Finance Problems approached by Numerical Methods (Maj-Britt Nordfang)_

 Closed-form solutions to mathematical financial problems can only be